KrisFlyer Miles Will Expire Once Again From January 2023: What Should You Do Now?

 Amex Singapore Airlines KrisFlyer Ascend Credit Card Welcome Gift:

-For New-to-American Express Card Members: Receive S$300 eCapitaVouchers and up to 17,000 KrisFlyer Miles (enough to redeem a return trip to Bali) when you pay the annual fee and make a minimum spend of S$1,000 within the first month of card approval.
-Valid till 30 April 2024.
+For New-to-American Express Card Members: Receive up to 38,000 KrisFlyer miles (enough to redeem a return trip to Taipei on Singapore Airlines) with annual fee payment and min. spending of S$1,000 within first month of Card approval.
+Valid till 15 January 2025.
 T&Cs apply.

-For Existing American Express Card Members: Receive up to 34,000 KrisFlyer Miles (enough to redeem a return trip to Bali) when you pay the annual fee and make a minimum spend of S$1,000 within the first month of card approval.
-Valid till 30 April 2024 T&Cs apply.
+For Existing American Express Card Members: Receive up to 28,000 KrisFlyer miles with annual fee payment and min. spending of S$1,000 within first month of Card approval.
+Valid till 15 January 2025.
+T&Cs apply

 What to do with your expiring miles?